sambabu21/Solvative-assignment/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Introduction:
-	Designed and developed website based on Design specs and instructions given.
-All functionalities have been implemented.
-Since manage creators navigation link was not specified in the design, i added it to the navbar and made it a protected route.
-I implemented a dummy sign in for this to follow the design specs.
- Use the following username and password to login:

-   	  username:BMACADMIN
-	  password:admin@123
+	Designed and developed website based specs mentioned in the repository shared.
+Users can search for cities and hit enter to view cities in paginated format.
+There is a user input which lets user limit the number of results called from the api.The website is fully responsive.

  Prerequisites:

 	  Node.js installed on your machine (with npm or yarn).